assilbekov/react-query-simple/README.md

 const deleteMutation = useDeleteProductMutation();
 ```

+This is a basic usage.
+For more advanced cases you could modify generated hooks.

 ### Editing URL Parameters

 Modify API request URLs on the fly using `useEditParams`.
 This hook allows you to append base URLs to your endpoints dynamically.